sanskarfcb/sanskarfcb/README.md

 - 🤝 I’m looking for an **opportunities**

-- 📝 I regularly read articles on hashnode and medium
+- 📝 I regularly read articles on hashnode and medium regarding new technologies

 - 💬 I'm looking to learn **more on flutter and other backend technologies to create more exciting mobile applicatiions**